Understanding CMD and ENTRYPOINT Differences in Docker

 cmd-override

-As you can see in the above image, when we passed parameters with docker run command, the default CMD instructions were overridden and it gives the output as value of commands passed as arguments.
+As you can see in the above image, when we passed parameters with docker run a command, the default CMD instructions were overridden and it gives the output as the value of commands passed as arguments.

 Note: If multiple CMD instructions are passed in a Dockerfile, all execpt the last instruction will be ignored.